 Turn to Japanese Cuisine for Christmas

 - At Benihana, you and your group will be seated at communal tables in groups, where your personal chef will perform the ancient art of "teppanyaki," a style of Japanese cuisine that uses an iron griddle to cook food.
-You and your guests will watch as a knife-wielding chef slices and dices -- and jokes -- preparing a meal that will "dazzle your eyes as well taste buds," says the restaurant's website, adding that you can choose steak, chicken or seafood.
+You and your guests will watch as a knife-wielding chef slices and dices, preparing a meal that will "dazzle your eyes as well taste buds," says the restaurant's website, adding that you can choose steak, chicken, or seafood.
 You can also enjoy sushi prepared by a sushi chef paired with a specialty cocktail.

 Go Italian for the Holiday